PERT Writing Study Guide: Spelling

 • “You’re” is a contraction of “you are.”

-• Example: “Is this your book?” / “You’re going to love this movie!”
+• Examples: “Is this your book?”
+“You’re going to love this movie!”

 Their vs. There vs. They’re